crabbyabby/ai201-project1-unofficial-guide-starter-v2026/README.md

      Milestone 5. -->

 **1.**
+I asked Claude to help write the chunking functions that I designed and gave it specific guidelines.
+After it didn't work the first time, I iterated again and asked it to add the first line to each chunk.
 **2.**
+I asked it about the context for the chunks, and it helped me determine how I should best chunk my documents based off of the documents I had.

 <!-- ── Stretch features ─────────────────────────────────────────────────────
      Doing one?
 Say so here BEFORE you start.
 A feature this README never